-We are grateful to Andrea Bianco of the Politecnico di Torino for his careful review of an earlier version of this paper.
-We are grateful to Hyo-Sik Yang of Arizona State University (ASU) for assisting in building the simulation models used in this study.
-This research was conducted while Chiara Piglione was visiting Arizona State University in 2003 and 2004.
-The support of ASU for her visit is gratefully acknowledged.
+We are grateful to Prof. Andrea Bianco of the Politecnico di Torino for his careful review of an earlier version of this paper.
+We are grateful to Hyo-Sik Yang of Arizona State University for assisting in building the simulation models used in this work.
+This work was conducted while Chiara Piglione was visiting Arizona State University in 2003 and 2004, the support of ASU for her visit is gratefully acknowledged.